 Sumeet joined Watsi on October 9th, 2017.
-Four months ago, Sumeet became the 3161st member to automatically support a new Watsi patient every month.
-Since then, 200 more people have become monthly donors!
-Sumeet's most recent donation supported Chit, a boy from Thailand, to fund hernia repair surgery.
+Six months ago, Sumeet became the 3161st member to automatically support a new Watsi patient every month.
+Since then, 520 more people have become monthly donors!
+Sumeet's most recent donation supported Yeng, a man from Cambodia, to fund ankle surgery.

 Chit is a one-year-old boy from Thailand.
 He lives with his parents in Mae Sot, a border town.
 He loves to play with his parents.
 Since he was one month old, Chit has had an inguinal hernia.
 Now, his hernia is getting bigger.
 He is in pain and cries a lot, and he is no longer able to play.
 Fortunately, on January 6, he will undergo hernia repair surgery at Mae Sot General Hospital, our medical partner's care center.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund Chit's hernia repair surgery.
 The procedure is scheduled to take place on January 6 and, once completed, will hopefully allow him to live more comfortably.
 His mother says, "I want my son to be a teacher when he grows up."